jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 Composites will allow the design to group a set of `Shape` objects into a composite entity, which I'm calling `Shapes` in this design.
 Since `Shapes` extends `Shape` it must implement `acquire` and `render` as well.
 The design also includes `ShapesFactory`.

 `Shapes` doesn't add new rendering features or new individual shapes.
 It's a structural class that allows us to group other shapes and treat them as a single entity.
-Its `acquire` and `render` implementations propagates acquisition and rendering to the shape grouped within it.
+Its `acquire` and `render` implementations propagate acquisition and rendering to the shape grouped within it.

 `Shapes` groups individual `Shape` objects.
 Since `Shapes` extends `Shape`, this means that `Shapes` can contain `Shapes`.
 Since `Shapes` can contain any number of `Shape` objects, and `Shapes` can contain `Shapes`, a single composite object tree is unbounded in width or depth.
 The self-referencial definition, means that the `acquire` and `render` are recursive calls, so all objects in the composite tree will be acquired or rendered when executed from the tree root object.